withinkling/spec/README.md

 # Inkling Script Language

-Inkling is a scripting language based on [Ink](https://www.inklestudios.com/ink/) by Inkle Studios.
+Inkling is a scripting language inspired by [Ink](https://www.inklestudios.com/ink/) by Inkle Studios.
 While it has similar syntax, the features it provides are much more limited to those of Ink as Inkling was originally designed as a way to write interactive text message conversations that could be pasted into HTML editors on fan fiction sites.

 ## Writing your script